 - Second Offense

 Sentence: 1,500 hours minimum in jail (approximately 63 days)

 In addition to the jail terms, harsh fines, and long periods of license suspension that may be imposed, DUI convictions are often accompanied by additional penalties.
 For example, drivers convicted of DUI may also be required to:

 - Attend mandatory alcohol and/or substance counseling classes.

 - Perform court-ordered terms of community service.

 - Install ignition interlock devices in their vehicles.
 Drivers are required to blow into these devices, and if their BAC meets a certain level, the engine will not start.

 In some circumstances, such as a DUI which results in death, a Utah DUI can be elevated to a felony charge (e.g. felony vehicular homicide).
 Having a felony conviction on your criminal record is a long-lasting and extremely challenging obstacle to struggle against.
 When you try to apply for a new job, or even for housing, many potential employers and landlords will review your criminal history.
 Individuals with felony backgrounds often find themselves barred from being hired, or excluded from living in certain communities.
 To complicate matters further, felony DUI convictions are not eligible for expungement in Utah, which means the record cannot be erased.

 Let Our Park City DUI Defense Attorneys Fight For You

-A DUI conviction in Utah can haunt you for the rest of your life: you need an experienced Park City, Utah DUI defense lawyer to speak on your behalf.
+A DUI conviction in Utah can haunt you for the rest of your life: you need an experienced Salt Lake City DUI defense lawyer to speak on your behalf.
 Contact our attorneys online, or call (801) 758-2287.
 Our phone lines are staffed around the clock, so call as soon as you are able.
 Our consultations are always private, and your initial consultation is free.
 If you have been charged with DUI and need an experienced Park City, Utah DUI defense attorney, our expert team is here to help.